 This infuriated, or at least confused a large section of the garrison, and a secret society that would become known as the Decembrists took advantage of it.
 These were army officers bent on social reform, properly known as the Union of Salvation.
 The leaders of the northern part of this movement, liberals who wished constitutional monarchy based somewhat on American lines, were swift to try and persuade the St Petersburg garrison not to swear allegiance to Nicholas, and on 26 December (14 Dec OS), 3,000 mutinous troops, mostly from the Moscow Lifeguard Regiment, Grenadier Lifeguard and Marine Guard battalions marched on Senate Square in the heart of St Petersburg.

 The flamboyant Military governor of the city, General Miloradovich was beside himself and went in a panic to Nicholas, who as yet had been tsar but for a day and whose reign at that moment might not last the night.
 The emperor told him to get control of his troops.
 The new Tsar kept his head and was a model of calm and control, telling his family coolly that there was some trouble with the Moscow Regiment and that he would go and see to it.
-He’d had forewarning that there might be trouble and had called for the freshly sworn in, Imperial Guard to assemble at the Palace Square, and had warned his commanders that morning that they would answer with their heads for the security of the city.
+He’d had forewarning that there might be trouble and had called for the freshly sworn in Imperial Guard to assemble at the Palace Square.
+He had warned his commanders that morning that they would answer with their heads for the security of the city.
 The General, a hero of the Patriotic War of 1812, arrived at the scene of the crisis to find the wide expanse of cobblestones occupied by dense formations of infantry.
 He’d been complacent and reported all quiet that morning and gone to the side of his mistress.
 He now informed the Tsar not to worry and he would talk to the rebels.
 Amongst the which were a number of near – fanatical of junior officers that had formed a sub unit from mutinous Grenadiers.

 Against the advice of his officers, Miloradovich pressed his horse out from the protective bulwarks of the loyal troops and rode into the open space between them and the rebels.
 He fearlessly approached the hostile Decembrists, loudly cajoling them to return to their duty.
 An argument ensued as the rebels warned him to go, for he was endangering his life.
 Yet before his words could take effect, one of the Decembrist Grenadiers, an officer called Pyotr Kakhovsky, an admirer of Brutus, stepped out from the ranks and levelled his pistol at Miloradovich’s back.